ajaycode265/2218249/README.md

 # URL Shortener – Frontend Application

-This project is a browser-based URL shortener built using React and TypeScript.
+This project is a browser-based URL shortener built using React.
 It allows users to shorten long URLs, optionally customize shortcodes, and define expiration times.
 ---

 ## Key Features